 Why does it matter that so many children are not being counted in the census?
 The nearly 1 million children not counted in the 2010 census translated to around a billion dollars being missed in federal funding, per the American Academy of Pediatrics (AAP).
 Data from the 2020 census will assist in allocating around $675 billion worth of local funding, and programs such as the Supplemental Nutrition Assistance Program (SNAP) and the Children’s Insurance Program (CHIP) benefit from this funding.
 By counting the number of children within communities, this assists lower income households that utilize these programs.

 Firstly, there’s not always a clear understanding of who should be included in the census, including newborns (who do count).
 For other families, children may split time living between two homes, with other families, or with extended relatives.
 In this case, it’s important to realize that the census is meant to account for where someone lives and sleeps most of their lives, despite being transient in their living situations.
-If there is truly a 50/50 split in where children live, the answer is where the child lives on Census Day, which is April 1, 2020.
+If there is truly a 50/50 split in where children live, the answer is where the child lives on Census Day.

 Other factors at play include housing insecurity, poverty, and uncertainty behind whether citizenship really does play a role in this process or not.
 Language barriers persist, and the U.S. Census Bureau has expanded their language translations of the form, but this, like many things, is an ongoing improvement.
 Lastly, but certainly not least important, within medicine, there is lingering mistrust.
 In undocumented families and in age-resricted homes where grandparents are the sole providers, families feel there is a risk involved in responding to the census.